aureooms-contrib/cs-config-for-linux/README.md

 > :warning: `papercut` requires `java`.
 Java version 1.8 is recommended.

-The printers network names are DI-COPIER and DI-COLOR.
-Only use DI-COLOR when you want to print colors, use DI-COPIER otherwise.
+The printers network names are DI-COPIER and DI-COLOR:

+  - use **DI-COLOR** only when you want to print colors,
+  - use **DI-COPIER** otherwise.

+> :warning: It can happen that those are listed multiple times because other users on the network decided to share those printers.
+In that case, look for names ending with `lit-printserver`.

 DI-COPIER is also a scanner and a copier.
 The copying function requires a password which you can get from the secretaries.
 Here is [a reference sheet for the copier](https://ipfs.io/ipfs/QmNVBjifKRUR5AG3b5oDNgtnDe4uFLJ27Xo9PhkB7dU1bR).

 ### Troubleshooting